LorenzoBettini/packtpub-xtext-book-2nd-examples/docs/XTEXTVERSIONCHANGES.md

 </dependency>
 ```

+### IDE Guice Module

+The 2.11 release introduces a new IDE Guice module hierarchy, which is used for generic editor and IDE features (including the web editor).
+If you already have an `.ide` project, running mwe2 will generate a few Xtend classes in the `src` folder (and, consequently, some generated Java classes in the `xtend-gen` folder).
+Make sure that both `src` and `xtend-gen` are configured as source folders in the existing `.ide` project.

 ### Web integration project

 A few things have changed concerning Web support that requires manual modifications to Xtend classes in src folder.
 If you did not customize anything in the `.web` project, the easiest way is to simply remove that project and run the MWE2 workflow to have that project created from scratch.